Pavk2k/fama-french-fintech/README.md

 # fama-french-fintech
 Analyze firm-level returns using Fama-French 5-Factor Model across three specific industries, using monthly U.S. stock data starting from January 2000.

+Industries Analyzed:

+  48 → Financial Trading

+  36 → Computer Software

+  19 → Steel Works Etc

+Main Tasks:

+  Five-Factor Regression:

+  For each industry, run a Fama-French 5-Factor regression for all firms.

+  Identify the company with the highest beta for each factor.

+APT Hypothesis Test:

+  Test whether the residual covariance matrix implies model misspecification (using J-statistic and p-value).

+  Zero-Beta Tests:

+  Test, for each factor individually, whether its beta is statistically zero.